 Seriously, do you need the latest, greatest tent ever to have fun as a family?
 I don’t think so.
-We searched Facebook, eBay and Gumtree for used tents before finding one that hadn’t even been used, but was being sold for less than one third of the original price.
+We searched Facebook, eBay and Gumtree for used tents before finding one that hadn’t even been unpacked, but was being sold for less than one-third of the original price.
 It was a lucky bargain from a family who were emigrating and it was absolutely perfect.

 2. Hunt down bargain basement camping supplies

 I draw the line at buying used sleeping bags (eek!), but buying used camping supplies that can be cleaned and disinfected with a good scrub in hot, soapy is a big money-saver.
 The best places to find frugal bargains are boot sales, charity (thrift) shops and church fundraisers.
 Online sources are good for building up your camping supplies with bargain items too

 Tip: If you have the luxury of time to plan, I’ve found it oodles cheaper to buy camping kit at the tail end of the season.
 It’s when stores slash prices to clear stocks.
 It’s also when folks who have given up camping or decided to buy new for the next season look to sell.

 3. Do your homework before booking your campsite

 Hunt online through all the campsites in the area you want to visit, as the variation in price from one site to another can be completely staggering.
 It’s worth trying to book direct with the campsite, as this is often cheaper (in my experience) than booking any other way.
 We would have paid substantially more than we did if we’d not checked.

 Tip: If you can be flexible with your dates, the best way to save money is to check out prices for several dates.
 The price could vary significantly if you’re able to shift your dates, even just a little.

 4. Use what you have at home as part of your camping kit